MileHacker Logo

 • Major highways in and around Mexicali are generally well-maintained.

-• Remain aware of "topes" (speed bumps) and potholes, that might be poorly marked.
+• Remain aware of "topes" (speed bumps) and potholes, that can possibly be poorly marked.

 Departure Information from Mexicali